spealbf/Mcp.Net/README.md

-# 🚀 Mcp.Net - Large Language Model Tool Protocol
+# 🚀 Mcp.Net - Model Context Protocol for .NET

 **Connect your apps to AI models with a standardized protocol for tools, resources, and prompts**